jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a person: tests and solution>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a person with f-strings: tests and solution>`

 ----